-Instead of grabbing a pumpkin off the shelf at your local supermarket, support local farmers and take a trip and pick your own pumpkin.
+Instead of grabbing a pumpkin off the shelf at your local supermarket, it is such a fun activity to visit your local pumpkin farm and pick your own. support local farmers and take a trip and pick your own pumpkin.
 They come in all shapes and sizes and there are so may different varieties, it is quite a sight to see a whole field of them!
 So just grab your rain coats an pull on some wellies and get out for the day to show our small people how they grow creeping over the soil and where they come from.

 If you really aren’t ready to be up and close with sharp implements then why don’t you try some simple painting and decorating.
 It doesn’t have to be scary.
 Just glue or pin anything you fancy to pimp up your pumpkin.
 As bakers, we especially love these donut decorated pumpkins, check out this article in Home Beautiful magazine for some great inspiration.